 I would suggest that current graduate students dedicate their coursework, research, practicum, and internship experiences to topics, populations, and types of interventions that they are most passionate about.
 Having such academic and applied background in a specific area will help them find their dream job.

 Did you have any breaks in your education?

 Yes, I took six months of maternity leave during my pre-doctoral internship year.
 I was lucky enough to have defended my dissertation at 34 weeks pregnant!
 Having a baby did help my career progression, as I became more sensitive to how I delivered my services to families in need.

 How did you find out about/obtain your current position?

-I did my internship at the site where I am currently working and conducted my dissertation study where I am doing my postdoctoral fellowship.
+I conducted my dissertation study where I am doing my postdoctoral fellowship.

 How are jobs normally posted and filled in your organization or industry?

-I believe that you can find available positions at the BC Public Service Agency website and the UBC website.
+I believe that you can find available positions at the UBC website.